Spectacular sights we lost in recent years

 Museum of London, London, England, UK

 However, it’s not gone forever.
-In 2026 it will reopen as The London Museum in Smithfield, just a 10-minute walk away, and form part of London’s Culture Mile.
-Similarly, the popular Billingsgate and Smithfields markets will relocate to a purpose-built site in Dagenham Dock, east London, between 2027-2028.
+In 2026 it will reopen as the London Museum in Smithfield, just a 10-minute walk away, and form part of London’s Culture Mile.
+The museum will move into two historic buildings, and remain open until late in the evening.

 The Haiku Stairs, Oahu, Hawaii, USA